Important Information, Schedule & Registration

 Backward Crossovers – Left over Right

-T-Stop – Right Foot Outside Edge
+T-Stop – Right and Left

 Left Forward Outside 3-Turn (One Foot Turn)